RausRD/livebloks/README.md

 - Tailwind CSS

 ## <a name="features">🔋 Features</a>

-I worked on a small but interesting project and a good project, using Liveblocks.
-I wrote a lot of code and gained a lot of practice and necessary knowledge.

 👉 **Authentication**: User authentication using GitHub through NextAuth, ensuring secure sign-in/out and session management.